The cast of “Come From Away” during its 2018 run at The 5th Avenue Theatre. Credit: Matt Murphy

 The stories in “Come From Away” are told almost entirely through song and dialogue.
 I was on the edge of my seat the entire time, focused intently on the lyrics and words.
 I do not think my son would have been able to follow it well enough to understand what was happening.

 The 5th Avenue recommends this show for ages 10 and up.
 For families with tweens who are experienced theatergoers, it will work well.
-Of note, the set is simple and there is no intermission so there is a bit of attention stamina needed.
+Of note, the set is simple and there is no intermission so there is a bit of attention-span stamina needed.
+The 5th does not admit children under age 4 or babes in arms to any show.

 If you do take kids, plan to discuss ahead of time the main premise of the story so they’ll have a platform of understanding.

-There are a few swear words, including the f-word, and racial bias against a man who appears to be Muslim.
-Find out more in The 5th's content advisory.
+There are a few swear words, including the F-word, and racial bias against a man who appears to be Muslim.

 If you go ...

-Parking: There are four parking garages, all within a short walk of the theater, or consider ride-hailing or transit to avoid parking hassles.
+Parking: There are several parking options, including two preferred garages, all within a short walk of the theater, or consider ride-hailing or transit to avoid parking hassles.